JoeKauf/JoeKauf.github.io/project1.md

 This program uses a command line interface.
 The program outputs a menu and the user will interact with it by entering in responses based upon the screen's prompts.

-Lorem ipsum dolor sit amet (see Fig 1), consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat (see Fig 2).
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum (see Fig 3).
+User is prompted to select between three menus (see Fig 1).
+Then the screen displays the options for the user to order (see Fig 2).
+After the user has made all of the selections, they now can see their tip (see Fig 3).
+Finally the user can input payment information (see Fig 4).

 ![screenshot](images/Start.png)
 Fig 1.
-The launch screen
+User is prompted to choose a menu.

 ![screenshot](images/Order.png)
 Fig 2.
-Example output after input is processed.
+User order screen.

 ![screenshot](images/Receipt.png)
 Fig 3.
-Example output after input is processed.
+Receipt is output.

 ![screenshot](images/Payment.png)
-Fig 3.
-Feedback when an error occurs.
+Fig 4.
+Make payment screen.

 ## 3. Additional Considerations

 This program is a group project and not all of it was mine own.
 The majority of my role here was project management and project requirements for the team.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 [Back to Portfolio](./)